JTHCHEUNG-UoC/Racialized-Economic-Segregation-and-Storm-Related-Injuries-and-Deaths-in-the-United-States/README.md

 # Software & Reproducibility
 Language: R (version 4.5.0)

-Key packages: tidyverse, mgcv, pscl, sf, ggplot2, ggiraphExtra, glmmTMB

-All code is reproducible and documented with comments.
-Scripts are intended to be run sequentially.
+**All code is reproducible and documented with comments.
+Scripts are intended to be run sequentially.**